Easy Bible Quiz about Biblical Characters and People.

 c.
 Noah.

-God chose him to lead the enslaved Hebrews out of Egypt.
+God chose Moses to lead the enslaved Hebrews out of Egypt.

 His brother Aaron was his spokesman, and Joshua was his right-hand man.